Visyond/website-hugo/site/content/_index.md

           different platforms or try to remember where something is or who provided certain assumptions.
         file: /img/2019-02 Comments in Cells.png
         title: Organize Assumptions, Documents and Conversations In Cells
+    infoVideo: >-
+      /video/Organize Assumptions, Documents and Conversations In Cells - Visyond.mp4
     infoVideoPoster: >-
       /video/Organize Assumptions, Documents and Conversations In Cells - Visyond.jpg